Standard Missile-3 is the world's only ballistic missile killer deployable on land or at sea.

-The SM-3™ is a defensive weapon used by the U.S. Navy to destroy short- to intermediate-range ballistic missiles.
-The SM-3 destroys incoming ballistic missile threats by colliding with them, a concept sometimes described as “hitting a bullet with a bullet.”
-The impact is the equivalent of a 10-ton truck traveling at 600 mph.
+SM-3® is a defensive weapon used by the U.S. Navy to destroy short- to intermediate-range ballistic missile threats.
+This 'hit-to-kill' missile interceptor uses an exoatmospheric "kill vehicle," to collide with targets in space, a capability that's been likened to hitting a bullet with a bullet.
+The massive collision of the kill vehicle hitting its target obliterates the threat completely; explosives are not necessary.
+The resulting impact is the equivalent of a 10-ton truck traveling at 600 mph.

 The Evolution of